Ugulugu/Top250Transfers/README.md

 # Top250Transfers
-This repo represents some visualization and analysis regarding the Top 250 Football Transfer between 2000- 2018.
+This repo represents some visualization and analysis regarding the Top 250 Football Transfer Dataset which was uploaded on Kaggle.